David-WZhao/MP-DDI/README.md

 - scipy==1.8.1

 ### Data
-The procedure of data collection is described in our manuscript, and the processed data is accessible upon request.
+The procedure of data collection is described in our manuscript, and the source data is accessible upon request.

 ### How to run the code?
-run 'main.py'.
+run 'MP-DDI.py'.